B2B Referral Revenue Playbook: Turning Partnerships Into Profit

 • Provide a dedicated referral landing page or submission form

-• Offer templated email copy that partners can copy-paste
+• Offer templated email copy that partners can copy, paste, and send

 • Track every referral in a shared system or CRM so partners can follow progress